-- No age restriction, testing is available for all ages - Non-Tribal Enrollee living within the Community Boundary in a SRPMIC Enrolled Member's Home - SRPMIC Government Employee only. - Enterprise Employees only.
+- No age restriction, testing is available for all ages.
+Tribal Enrollee and Family Members (immediate family and/or living in household) of any age. - Non-Tribal Enrollee living within the Community Boundary in a SRPMIC Enrolled Member's Home - SRPMIC Government Employee only. - Enterprise Employees only.